Joe’s Blog: Things are changing for January (FRI-12/29)

 Equal chances all over the place…

-The question in my mind though is are we still waiting towards mid month for the colder air to start being more of a day to day factor into our equation…which is certainly on the table.
+The question in my mind though is are we still waiting toward mid month for the colder air to start being more of a day-to-day factor into our equation, which is certainly on the table.
 As I mentioned yesterday though things HAVE To change in Canada for things to significantly change here for any length of time.

 Look at what happened in Canada this month.